rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

 ### Modifying a Dynamic Subscription {#ModifyDynamic}

 The *modify-subscription* RPC allows a subscriber to request the modification of parameters associated with a dynamic subscription.
-It uses the same parameters as the *establish-subscription* RPC defined in {{EstablishDynamic}}, except that the *name* leaf is mandatory.
+It uses the same parameters as the *establish-subscription* RPC defined in {{EstablishDynamic}}, except that the *id* leaf is mandatory.

 If the modification to the subscription is accepted by the publisher then it is processed as per {{ModifyingSubscriptions}}, otherwise an error is returned to the *modify-subscription* RPC and the subscription is left unmodified.